top of page

 Participants in this class will review the lectionary for the week ahead.
 There are questions to answer for each reading.
 There is usually a discussion about how all of the readings are connected each week.
 This class will meet Sundays in the Pelletier Room and is led by John Harper.
 Books are available at the Reception Desk.

-LENTEN BIBLE STUDY
+RECTOR'S BIBLE STUDY

 Wednesdays from 11am to noon, Pelletier Room